bmsleight/delegation-presentation/delegation.rst

 .. note::

-    Talk about my previous method of management
+    Talk about my previous method of management  - wrong with that

     Why delegation is key

+    Everyone delegates at some point, team, peers to help coach.
+Every expert.

-    Why delegation is not the lazy option (opposite!)
+    Why proper delegation is not the lazy option (opposite!)

+    Engineer - no manual available

 ----